SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 What data do you use to measure safety performance improvements?

-Monitoring particular aspects of the aviation SMS processes are required to justly claim that "our safety culture is improving."
+Monitoring particular aspects of the aviation SMS processes is required to justly claim that "our safety culture is improving."
 There are many safety culture indicators available in your organization.
 Use these indicators to back up your claims of "strengthened safety culture."
 These indicators may include:

 • Hazard reporting rates;